 Pro Tip: They have tater tots.
 TATER TOTS!

-PIZZA Byrne’s Grilled Pizza
+Byrne’s Grilled Pizza

 This is definitely an upgrade from your average pizza.
 Byrne’s has wood fired pizzas and stromboli that are a massive step up from the delivery you get at the residence halls.
 Perched within walking distance from campus, it is super conveniently located.